jessecomeau87/Boot/README.md

 - It uses Boolean Algebra and the Truth Table.

-- I has Input/Output.
+- It has Input/Output.

 - It can have Gates.

-- It can have Read/Write Capabilities.
+- It can have Read/Write capabilities.

 - 1 or more circuits can form a Latch.